Climate Adaptation Options Explorer (ADX)

 Adaptation decision-making is challenging; it requires not only an understanding of present and future climate hazards but also of the socio-economic contexts in which adaptation will be implemented.
 As the ‘social complexity’ increases the relative importance of precise climate information may decrease.
 To the extent that generic decision support tools are appropriate, there are many existing tools and methods that can be applied to the problem of climate adaptation.
 At the same time, there are new tools appearing that address the demand for climate information specifically, eg. downscaling, or for the integration of climate information with other priorities in adaptation decision-making.

-The ADx concept falls into the latter category; it is designed to operate as a meta-tool in which several promising decision methods can be compared.
+The ADx concept falls into the latter category; it is designed to operate as a meta-tool in which adaptation options can be compared within and across different analytical methods.
 Its objective is to provide support to adaptation planning, i.e. guidance and tools on how to choose among the many strategies and measures that are available to decision makers.
 We have developed a prototype tool consisting of a shell, through which users can access several engines to select adaptation options.
-Users choose an appropriate engine or several different engines - each one being an implementation of a type of approach/method.
+Users choose an appropriate engine or several different engines – each one being an implementation of a type of approach/method.
 Engines are selected according to their fit to the the data, context, and objective of the users, and the combined results can also be compared via the shell, providing a more robust analytical approach.

 The aim is to integrate the ADx with the best available climate information; decision-support tools such as the Climate Information Portal (CIP) that allows identification of options that are robust against a wide variety of future climate conditions, will be used in conjunction with the ADx.
 Thus the decision-maker will identify and explore from among the following sets of inputs: adaptation options, decision methods, climate scenarios and socio-economic scenarios.
 The approach aligns with that of the CIP: taking explicit account of uncertainty and aiming to achieve robust rather than optimal decisions.
 The philosophy of ADx is there is no cure-all method to analyse everything: do not rely on only one approach!